JAAKKQ/data-storage-system/README.md

 # data-storage-system
-Store data easily to json files.
+Store data easily to json files in Node.js.
 Every necessary file will be created and it is super easy to store and load data values.

 ### Installing